mranst/swell/docs/adding_a_suite.md

 # Broad Overview of Experiments

 The two most basic parts to an experiment are the `experiment.yaml` config, and the `flow.cylc` workflow file.
 Examples of each follow.
-Workflows and configs for existing suites are a good source of more detailed examples.
+Workflows and configs for existing suites are also a good source of more detailed examples.

 ## Example Experiment Config

 `experiment.yaml` sets values for parameters used in the code.
-This is example snippet from the Swell suite `3dvar`:
+This is an example snippet from the Swell suite `3dvar`:

 ```yaml
 # What is the experiment id?